64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Sword Plant: Before leaving, he does this while shouting "Know your place!"

 Also called White Bomberman, he's a cheerful, Ambiguously Human or robotic guy (it varies from game to game).
 He can set remote-controlled bombs to disrupt opponents.
-Notable for being the first third-party Assist Trophy who doesn't have an associated playable character.
+Notable for being the first revealed third-party Assist Trophy who doesn't have an associated playable character.
 Bomberman would later receive a full-body Mii Fighter costume with color options representing the other Bomberman Bros as DLC.

 - Ascended Extra: He received a few passing mentions in Brawl's Chronicle feature.
 Ultimate marks his first physical appearance in the franchise.